-Basecamp.exe is a workshop-installation created collaboratively with public participants exploring the ecology of urban landscapes with our Indeterminate Hikes+ mobile application.
-While traditional base-camps provide supplies for backcountry expeditions in exotic, faraway locales, Basecamp.exe creates a campsite for the twenty-first century, comprised of digital, natural, and industrial materials collected by hikers exploring their immediate environment.
+Basecamp.exe is a workshop-installation, a 21st-century ecological happening, and an interconnected ecosystem of new media and environmental artifacts.
+Created collaboratively with public participants, Basecamp.exe explores environmental awareness and experiences of the urban landscape.
+While traditional base-camps provide supplies for backcountry expeditions in exotic, faraway locales, Basecamp.exe creates a campsite for the modern world, comprised of digital, natural, and industrial materials collected by hikers exploring their immediate environment.
+You can access info about the individual artworks that comprise Basecamp.exe by scrolling down the page.

 Too often “the environment” is regarded as a wild, faraway destination, and we forget the ecological connections in our own homes and backyards, on city sidewalks and interstate highways.
 The Basecamp.exe workshop-installation adapts the traditional base-campsite, where backpackers recharge before wilderness expeditions, for today’s complex biological-social-cultural-media landscape.
 Merging digital, natural, and industrial materials—campfires, computers, tents, rocks, salvaged wood, urban debris, a #wilderness twitter feed—Basecamp.exe encourages visitors to rethink assumptions about nature and to interact with the environment around them, which is usually wild beyond our wildest expectations.